University College London: Reputation and rankings

 UCL is ranked as one of the top fifteen universities in all three of the main UK university league tables.
-These place more emphasis on teaching and student experience than global rankings, using criteria such as teaching quality and learning resources, entry standards, employment prospects, research quality and dropout rates.
+These place more emphasis on teaching and student experience than global rankings, using criteria such as teaching quality and learning resources, entry standards, employment prospects, research quality and drop-out rates.
 It went through a dip in rankings in the mid 2010s, particularly in The Guardian University Guide, but returned to that publication's top ten in the 2022 rankings, when its ninth position was its best result since 2014.

 In the 2023 Complete University Guide subject tables, UCL was ranked in the top ten in 34 subjects out of 42 offered (81%).
 It was ranked top for American studies, linguistics, speech and language therapy, and architecture.

 In the 2023 Guardian University Guide subject tables, UCL is ranked top in construction, surveying and planning.
 It was ranked in the top ten for 21 of 31 subjects offered (68%).

 UCL is ranked top in the 2023 Times/Sunday Times Good University Guide for American studies, building, information systems and management, liberal arts, and town and country planning.
 It is ranked in the top ten for 31 of 44 subjects offered (70%).
 The 2023 Good University Guide also ranked UCL 98th in their social inclusion ranking (covering England and Wales).
 UCL was named University of the Year in the Times/Sunday Times Good University Guide for 2024.

 Analysis by the Department for Education in 2018, found that UCL had an impact on earnings of graduates five years after graduation of +15.5% for women (7th highest impact) and +16.2% for men (10th highest impact) compared to average graduates with similar background characteristics (prior attainment, socio-economic status, etc.) and subject choice.